Beggars of Life

 Beggars of Life is a 1928 American part-talkie sound film that was directed by William Wellman.
+The film stars Wallace Beery and Richard Arlen as hobos, and Louise Brooks as a young woman who dresses as a young man and flees the law.

 Although the film featured sequences with audible dialogue, the majority of the film had a synchronized musical score with sound effects.
 The film was released on both sound-on-disc and sound-on-film formats.
 Currently circulating are mute prints from the sound-on-disc version.
 The majority of the sound discs (except for the first reel) are believed to be lost.

-The film starred Wallace Beery and Richard Arlen as hobos, and Louise Brooks as a young woman who dresses as a young man and flees the law.
-The latter actress recounted her memories of working on the film in her essay, “On Location with Billy Wellman,” which is included in her 1982 book, Lulu in Hollywood.
+Brooks recounted her memories of working on the film in her 1982 book, Lulu in Hollywood.
 The film is regarded as Brooks's best American movie.